Last updated

 Subscriptions

 • Example 1: John purchases a monthly subscription valued at 20 USD per month.
-The first invoice bills the period from 2022-04-15. to 2022-05-15.
-The revenue is recognized as 10 USD for 2022-04 and 10 USD for 2022-05.
-The second invoice bills the period from 2022-05-15 to 2022-06-15.
-In this case, the revenue is recognized as 10.32 USD for 2022-05, counting 16 days over a 31 day period and 9.68 USD for 2022-06, which is the remaining amount.
+The first invoice covers the period from 2022-04-15 to 2022-05-15, with revenue recognized as 10 USD for 2022-04 and 10 USD for 2022-05.
+The second invoice covers the period from 2022-05-15 to 2022-06-15, with revenue recognized as 10.32 USD for 2022-05 (16 days over a 31-day period) and 9.68 USD for 2022-06 (the remaining amount).

 2022-05-1520 USD10 USD10 USD